johnnynguyenha/Crossy2/README.md

 # Checklist
 ✓ HUD
 ✓ Chicken looks in direction it is moving
 ✓ Dynamically created grassy strips with random trees/rocks.
-Trees block side of game ✓ Dynamically created and deleted cars, trucks, trains, logs ✓ Dynamically created railroad tracks, populated with trains, RR crossing lights up when train is coming ✓ Dynamically created river lanes, populated with logs and lily pads ✓ Chicken cannot move into trees, rocks
+Trees block side of game
+✓ Dynamically created and deleted cars, trucks, trains, logs
+✓ Dynamically created railroad tracks, populated with trains, RR crossing lights up when train is coming
+✓ Dynamically created river lanes, populated with logs and lily pads
+✓ Chicken cannot move into trees, rocks
-✓ Running into cars/trucks causes chicken to be flattened ✓ Dynamic generation of coins
+✓ Running into cars/trucks causes chicken to be flattened
+✓ Dynamic generation of coins
 ✓ Sounds
+✓ Multiple languages for train crossing
-✓ Eagle swoops in and kills chicken if you don't move ✓ Water splashes when chicken jumps in, chicken dies
+✓ Eagle swoops in and kills chicken if you don't move
+✓ Water splashes when chicken jumps in, chicken dies

 # Installation
 To run this project on your local machine, follow the steps below: